 Ultimately this will be a matter of personal preference as to what best suits your home.
 If you are on a budget for aluminium doors, then French doors will be the cheapest option.
 Patio doors will be a little less than bifolding doors and bifolding doors the most expensive option.

 If budget was not a deciding factor then bifolding doors are the most desirable.
-However if you want maximum size possible glass panels then patio doors are recommended.
+However, if you want maximum size possible glass panels then we suggest patio doors.

 Regardless of choice, aluminium doors offer you many advantages.

 Regardless of what you choose and when compared directly to their PVCu counterparts, all door types will offer you much slimmer profiles than plastic doors.
-PVCu is a much weaker material than aluminium and has therefore has to be made much thicker and with internal reinforcing to give it the strength.
+PVCu is a much weaker material than aluminium.
+Therefore PVCu is thicker and with internal reinforcing to give it the strength.
 Therefore you will have much thicker doors if you opt for PVCu.

 The finishing of aluminium is another huge advantage to aluminium doors.
 Not only have you got a massive colour choice open to you with several hundred possible colours available, but if your budget stretches to it you can have doors with different colour inside and out as well as matching the doors to internal paints like Farrow and Ball.

-If your doors are located in a very exposed location or even near a swimming pool with a chlorine environment you can even have extended guarantees on the polyester powder coated aluminium to protect the doors against contaminants.
+For doors located in a very exposed location or even near a swimming pool with a chlorine environment you can even have extended guarantees on the polyester powder-coated aluminium to protect the doors against contaminants.

-What you may also not know is there is now sophisticated woodgrain technology for aluminium doors that gives you authentic looking wood doors that are far superior in appearance to PVCu woodgrain foils.
-And this coating technology can coat every surface of the profile, even the invisible ones whereas the foils used in PVCu doors cannot.
+Also available is woodgrain technology for aluminium doors.
+You benefit from authentic-looking wood doors, superior in appearance to PVCu woodgrain, foils.
+And this coating technology also coats every surface of the profile, even the invisible ones whereas the foils used in PVCu doors cannot.

 With all quality aluminium doors now having passed or exceeded British or European standards for security and weather performance you also have peace of mind that your aluminium doors no matter how large or small will be secure and highly weather resistant.

-Will you be able to match bifolding doors to patio doors or French Doors?
+Will you be able to match different patio doors?

-If the back of your house or your new extension is large enough to accommodate bifolding doors and french doors, then you will have ultimate flexibility in how you access your garden and you have a wide choice of products available to you.
+If the back of your house or your new extension is large enough to accommodate bifolding doors and french doors, then you will have ultimate flexibility.
+There is a great choice of products available to you.